TULiberalArts/Political-Science/pages/next-stops.md

 View our [PhD Placement List](https://www.dropbox.com/s/ffhq3mxmwct31t7/POLS%20phd%20placement%20record.pdf?dl=0) to see where some of our graduates have landed!

-Like us on [Facebook](https://www.facebook.com/TUpolisci/) and follow us on [Twitter](https://twitter.com/TUpolisci) to stay updated on department events and news.
+Like us on [Facebook](https://www.facebook.com/TUpolisci/) to stay updated on department events and news.

 ## Calling All Alumni
 How are you?
 What are you up to?
 Join the [Temple University Political Science Alumni](https://www.linkedin.com/groups/3823848/profile) group on LinkedIn.
 We want to get in touch with you, get you in touch with each other and give our current students great ideas about all that you can do with political science training.